-Risk Summary Gabapentin is secreted in human milk following oral administration.
-The effects on the breastfed infant and on milk production are unknown.
-The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for gabanentin and any potential adverse effects on the breastfed infant from gabapentin or from the underlying maternal condition.
-8.4 Pediatric Use patients have not been established.
+reted in human milk following oral administration.
+The effects on the breastfed infant ction are unknown.
+The developmental and health benefits of breastfeeding should ng with the mother's clinical need for gabapentin and any potential adverse effects nfant from gabapentin or from the underlying maternal condition.